 For the Paul Moxon and Steve Jones, the doublehanded team on Amokura, this race is a fascinating chapter to a story dating back to 1939, when Amokura was built in Moody’s Yard up the Hamble River in Hampshire, UK.
 The 50ft Fredrick Shepherd yawl competed in the 1959 Fastnet Race and in the 2019 edition, but completed neither.
 For the 2021 edition, Amokura crossed the finish line at 10:54, finally finishing the race she was built for 82 years ago.

 The Contessa 32 design has a long and distinguished history in the Rolex Fastnet Race and, as of this morning, two are still racing.
-Aboard ATV is Roger Shapland, taking part in his fifth race doublehanded with debutant short hander Mark Himsworth.
+Aboard ATV is Roger Shapland, taking part in his first race doublehanded with co-skipper Mark Himsworth for whom this is his fourth race.
 ATV is just off The Lizard with 140 miles to go.
-“I am looking forward of getting into Cherbourg and having a nap.
+“I am looking forward to getting into Cherbourg and having a nap.
 It's not the winning that counts, it's beating the other boats!”
 Rob Windsor and Stephen Davies racing Colemere have put in a stellar performance and have just over 20 miles to go to finish the race

 Furthest to go